python/mypy/docs/source/cheat_sheet_py3.rst

 **********************************************

 Python 3.6 brings new syntax for annotating variables with `PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_.
+Mypy brings limited support for PEP 526 annotations.

 .. code-block:: python

-   from typing import ClassVar
    # annotation is similar to arguments to functions
    name: str = "Eric Idle"

-   # you can annotate objects in more complex expresions such as
+   # class instances can be annotated as follows
-   a = {}
-   a['b']: int # the value is checked to be of type int

-   b = Car() : Car
-   b.doors: int = 4 # you can type annotate instance variables after class instantiation
+   mc : MyClass = MyClass()

-   # tuple unpacking can be done as follows
+   # tuple packing can be done as follows
    tu: Tuple[str, ...] = ('a', 'b', 'c')

    # annotations are not checked at runtime
-   year: int = '1972' # error in type checking, but work at runtime
+   year: int = '1972'  # error in type checking, but works at runtime

    # these are all equivalent
    hour = 24 # type: int